WhoTheOOF/botbase/README.md

 A simple bot base for your discord.py projects!

-If you want to see more complex versions, switch the branch!
+For more complex versions, click [here](https://github.com/WhoTheOOF/botbase/tree/complex)